nobe4/GrammarParser/README.md

 GrammarParser
 =============

-Parsing and optimizing a grammar with flex and bison
+Parsing and optimizing a grammar with flex and bison.

 To build and run thoses files on the file parse.txt use this command (tested on linux) :